Entry to The Young Filmmaker Challenge for 2023 has now closed for this year

 make unsolicited approaches to leading figures for interview.
 If you have a proposal for that, send a developed pitch in early, and we may be able to help.

 The opinion of the judges will be final.
 Unfortunately, we cannot undertake to give feedback.

 By submitting your entry, it is understood that you have read and agreed to the rules of the competition.

 How to enter

-Please click here to go to a simple entry form on which you can tell us where we can download your entry.
-You can also message us there to discuss how to send it to us.
+Please use the button below to access our simple entry form on which you can tell us where we can download your entry.
+You can also message us here to discuss how to send it to us.